robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 INSERT INTO logs (col1, col2) VALUES (timestampprobably, '$data')
 ```

 where $data is replaced with the actual forminput data, without a prepared statement.
+I don't even
-We have our sql injection.
+have to say that this is the sql injection we were looking for.

 > Fun fact, not really relevant: inserting a semicolon in the query payload
 > caused an interesting runtime error: